deepakcdo/JetFuelExecute/README.md

 JetFuel allows a developer to publish a function on a bus and any other client connected to the bus to call.
 The bus itself is journaled so you can easily look at fields of the request and response.

+There are two easy steps to use JetFuelExecute
+1) Publish a function
+2) Call the function

+Let look at step 1 first.
 Publishing a function on the bus is easy
 ```java
             // Create amps connection
             final HAClient haClient = new HaClientFactory().createHaClient("SampleJetFuelSever",